MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 - Lack of permissions
 - Lack of the correct scopes

-Find the permissions required for a specific cmdlet or API, use [Find-MgGraphCommand cmdlet](find-mg-graph-command.md)
+To find the permissions required for a specific cmdlet or API, use [Find-MgGraphCommand](find-mg-graph-command.md) cmdlet.

 Microsoft Graph PowerShell scopes are consented to when you run Connect-MgGraph.
 Here, you specify the scopes that you require using the **-Scopes** parameter.